 Travel Tip: As a Muslim country, the locals are conservative, but you will soon find that they are also genuine and helpful.
 The US dollar and the Euro are strong and go a long way.

 Travel Tip: Renting a car is not really an option: The country roads are extremely busy, most of the directions are in Arabic and traffic lights are a rare occurrence.
 In order to travel, the Egyptian Tourism Board must issue you a road travel permit.
 In the countryside, there are security checkpoints every few kilometers.

 Travel tip: If the purpose of your vacation is to party, reserve an all-inclusive resort in Sharm El Sheikh or Hurghada (Egypt's popular resort towns), where you can find trendy bars and nightclubs in a short distance from your resort.

 Thank you for reading and please leave your comments below!

-According to the Airline information technology company, SITA, a new baggage report for 2017 mishandled luggage rates reached a record low with the help of new technology implementations, with less than 6 bags per 1000 passengers that went astray.
+According to the Airline information technology company, SITA, and their new baggage report for 2018 mishandled luggage rates has reached a record low-70 % drop since 2007 with the help of new technology implementations.

-However, the biggest ongoing problem is luggage mishandling between tight flight transfers with 47% of the bags being misplaced in this process.
+However, the biggest ongoing problem is luggage mishandling between tight flight transfers with a large number of the bags being misplaced in this process.

 Here are five reasons to avoid checking your luggage